Magnis (Carvoran): Roman fort

+The site was occupied by several earlier timber-built camps as revealed by aerial photography, and a large enclosure of just under 8 acres (c.
+3.2ha) below the later walls.
+The earliest dateable evidence is from the end of Domitian's reign (1st century).

-Magna was originally built to guard the junction of the Maiden Way Roman road (running north to south) with the Stanegate Roman road (running west to east), the key supply route linking Coria (Corbridge) in the east to Luguvalium (Carlisle) in the west.
+Magnis was built on the Stanegate frontier in about 80 AD to guard the junction of the Maiden Way Roman road (running north to south) with the Stanegate (running west to east).
 As such the fort predates Hadrian's Wall.

-Its ruins are located at Carvoran in the civil parish of Greenhead in the English county of Northumberland.
-Magna is one of 16 Roman forts along Hadrian's Wall; there were also 80 smaller milecastle forts and 158 turrets along its length.
-The Maiden Way ran south from Magna to Bravoniacum (Kirkby Thore near Penrith).
-An intermediate fort half-way between the two on the Maiden Way was Whitley Castle or Epiacum, just north of Alston in Cumbria, though the fort itself is just over the county boundary in Northumberland.
+The Maiden Way ran south from Magnis to Bravoniacum (Kirkby Thore near Penrith).
+An intermediate fort halfway between the two on the Maiden Way was Whitley Castle or Epiacum, just north of Alston, Cumbria.

-Five hundred Hamian archers, known as "Cohors Prima Hamiorum Sagittaria", were stationed at Magna starting from AD 120.
+Five hundred Hamian archers, known as Cohors Prima Hamiorum Sagittaria, the only regiment of archers known in Britain, were stationed at Magnis starting from 120 AD.

+Hadrian's Wall was built from 122 only a few hundred yards north of the fort, and its Vallum ditch was dug to the north of the fort, separating it from the Wall and the frontier zone.
+The vallum was also diverted much further north of the fort than needed with no apparent reason.
+The fort was rebuilt in stone in 136-7 when the Antonine Wall was built in what is now Scotland.
+Further rebuilding was done at the end of the reign of Antoninus Pius (c.
+161) and after the withdrawal from the Antonine wall, the same garrison that had occupied it in Hadrianic times fort returned.

+Vicus

+A large vicus (civilian settlement) was located on at least three sides of the fort as revealed by geophysical survey.
+It was identified by visitors to the remains including Horsley in 1732 and is also testified by many dedications to the god Vitiris.

 Archaeology

-Artifacts recovered at Magna include a 2 ft iron spearhead, found at a depth of 36 ft in a well, and the well-known modius, a bronze grain-measure.
+Artifacts recovered at Magnis include a 2 ft iron spearhead, found at a depth of 36 ft in a well, and the well-known modius, a bronze grain-measure.

 The site is under the care of the Vindolanda Trust and has the same preservation layers of organic remains.
-Supported by a grant from the Heritage Lottery Fund, a five year excavation is beginning in June 2023.
-The first, 12-week, digging season will focus on the vallum and Milecastle 46 (both associated with Hadrians Wall), just north of the fort.
+Supported by a grant from the Heritage Lottery Fund, a five-year excavation began in 2023.

 Roman Army Museum

-Magna is the location of the Roman Army Museum run by the Vindolanda Trust.
+Magnis is the location of the Roman Army Museum run by the Vindolanda Trust.
 Like the museum at Vindolanda, the Roman Army Museum was modernised and reopened in 2011.
 The museum illustrates frontier life on the northern edge of the Roman Empire.
 The museum displays genuine Roman artifacts including weapons and tools; life-size replicas; a 3D film showing Hadrian's Wall past and present, and a large timeline of Hadrian's Wall.
 There is a gallery devoted to the emperor Hadrian himself.
 A large gallery describes daily life in the Roman army as seen through the eyes of a team of eight auxiliary soldiers, complete with a film showing their activities.
 Notable exhibits include a rare surviving helmet crest.